spotlightpa/poor-richard/content/news/2019-10-22-lawmakers-quietly-tucked-a-new-provision-into-a-bill-that-would-reduce-oversight.md

 +++
-draft = false
+hero-image = "img/uploads/capitol-columns.jpeg"
-published = 2019-10-22T22:34:09.391Z
+hero-image-description = "The PA State Capitol in Harrisburg, Pa., Tuesday, June 18, 2019." hero-image-credit = "Kalim A. Bhatti/Philadelphia Inquirer" draft = false published = 2019-10-22T22:34:09.391Z
-authors = ["Angela Couloumbis of Spotlight PA", "Sam Janesch of The Caucus"] title = "Hours after investigation reveals millions in hidden campaign spending, Pa. lawmakers push for less oversight" description = "Lawmakers quietly tucked a new provision into a bill that would reduce oversight and make it harder for the public to see how they spend their campaign cash." dek = "Lawmakers quietly tucked a new provision into a bill that would reduce oversight and make it harder for the public to see how they spend their campaign cash."
+authors = ["Angela Couloumbis", "Sam Janesch, The Caucus"] byline = "Angela Couloumbis of Spotlight PA and Sam Janesch of The Caucus" title = "Hours after investigation reveals millions in hidden campaign spending, Pa. lawmakers push for less oversight" description = "Lawmakers quietly tucked a new provision into a bill that would reduce oversight and make it harder for the public to see how they spend their campaign cash." dek = "Lawmakers quietly tucked a new provision into a bill that would reduce oversight and make it harder for the public to see how they spend their campaign cash."